emooreatx/CIRISNode/README.md

 ## 1  Overview

-CIRISNode (née "EthicsEngine Enterprise") is the remote utility that CIRISAgent clients will call for:
+CIRISNode is the remote utility that CIRISAgent clients will call for:

 - **Alignment benchmarking** (Annex J HE-300 suite)
-- **Secure communications** via a Matrix homeserver integration
 - **Governance workflows** (WA ticketing, audit anchoring)
-- **SSI/DID support** through a Hyperledger Aries side-car

 ---